This L.A. Tattoo Trend Is Perfect For Minimalists

 "Getting a wrist tattoo is an unusual, new, and totally fresh way to express yourself," said no one ever.
 The reality is, the universally popular place to get inked has tumbled in and out of vogue over the past few decades, but never truly went away.
 Countless people, probably even those in your inner circle, sport wrist ink — and much of it is really rad.
 But like all body art, not all versions are created equal.

-Ahead, the coolest wrist tat trends to consider this year, straight from some of the top artists creating them.
+Ahead, the coolest wrist tat trends to consider in 2018, straight from some of the top artists creating them.